First Home Owner Grant Checklist

 Statutory Declaration

-Signed declaration that you meet all eligibility criteria and will occupy the property.
+Signed declaration confirming you meet all eligibility criteria and will occupy the property.
+Coral can witness this as a Commissioner for Declarations during your Gladstone appointment.

 Settlement Statement